-This poem seems ambiguous at first, that is till its end.
-It turns out to be a thought-provoking one.
-Entitled ‘The Building’, the poem does talk about a building but assuming it as a hospital.
-While all through the poem, the poet has not used the term ‘hospital’, the use of certain words like ominous nurses, patient, death, sickness, illness, ambulances, check-ups, and a few more do let us assume that he is talking about a hospital.
+This poem may seem ambiguous at first, or even until its end, but it turns out to be a thought-provoking one.
+Entitled ‘The Building,’ the poem does talk about a building but assumes it is a hospital.
+While throughout the poem, the poet has not used the term ‘hospital’, the use of certain words like ominous nurses, patient, death, sickness, illness, ambulances, check-ups, and a few more do let us assume that he is talking about a hospital.

 However, when we reach the end of the poem, we find Larkin meditating upon ideas of death, illness, religion, and spirituality.
 Read more poetry from Philip Larkin.

 The Building Analysis